Nikki Osborne

-Nikki Osborne (born 19 July 1981) is an Australian comedian, actress, television presenter and former model.
-Osborne is best known as a former host of the now-defunct late night interactive quiz series, Quizmania (Nine Network, 2006–07).
-Osborne has featured in feature film productions such as the American mini-series, The Mystery of Natalie Wood (2003) and Ned (2004).
-She appeared in the sixth season of the Australian version of I'm a Celebrity...Get Me Out of Here!.
+Nikki Osborne is an Australian actress and television presenter.
+She is best known as a former host of the now-defunct late night interactive quiz series, Quizmania (Nine Network, 2006–07).
+Osborne featured the American mini-series The Mystery of Natalie Wood (2003) and the 2004 film Ned.
+In 2020 she appeared in the sixth season of the Australian version of I'm a Celebrity...Get Me Out of Here!.

 Career

-Television
+Television and film

 One of three originals, Osborne was a host on the Australian phone-in quiz show Quizmania, broadcast on the Nine Network in the late-night time slot, post-midnight.
 Osborne left the show in May 2007 to work on the new Mick Molloy comedy series, The Nation.

+In 2003, Osborne played Tiffany in the Australian film Ned.

 In 2004, Osborne featured in American mini-series The Mystery of Natalie Wood, playing the part of Jackie Estes, Natalie Wood's best friend.
 In 2004, she performed in the Australian television mini-series Jessica as the Thomas daughter, Gwendolyn.

-Osborne has featured in a number of television advertisements, including for Australian chain of cinema multiplexes, Greater Union, footwear retailer The Athlete's Foot, Streets ice cream and for Capital One credit cards in the United States.

-More recently, she appeared in a TV commercial for AAMI car insurance.
-In 2013, she was "Zoe" in the Australian Unity advertising campaign, featuring her as a 20-something blogger.